aspiers/shell-vars-to-ruby/criteria.md

 - can include shell code to simplify reading, but preferable should be something small like piping through awk/sed

-- all variables must be read, including arrays and not exported variables
+- all variables must be read, including arrays and un-exported variables

 - multiline variables have to be read properly, not stoping on single quotes in values -> '